-China, as one of the world’s fastest-growing economies, is luring more international entrepreneurs to invest and start businesses in the country.
+China, as one of the world’s fastest-growing economies, is luring more international entrepreneurs to invest and start business in China.
 Hiring local employees would be the first step in expanding into a new world.
-The following contents will assist you in understanding how to hire an employee in China without forming a business, as well as provide you with valuable information for hiring and managing Chinese employees.
+The following contents will assist you in understanding how to hire an employee in China without forming a company, as well as provide you with valuable information for hiring and managing Chinese employees.

 4 Options of hiring in China.

-Before you hire your employees, you must first learn about the various hiring options available in China in order to ensure that your hiring and employment practices are legal.
+Before you hire employees in China, you must first learn about the various hiring options available in China in order to ensure that your hiring and employment practices are legal.

 1. Hire employees without legal entity in China through PEO.

 Using a PEO to hire employees in China is the quickest and most convenient way for foreign investors to start their company and build a team in China.
 Employee outsourcing, talent/labor dispatch are other terms used in China for PEO service, which means that a China employment agency (a PEO company) can serve as the employer of employees who are selected and worked for foreign companies.